-If you aren't participating in an intensive, we may suggest that you commit to a minimum of 6-8 weeks of weekly treatment before spreading them out to every other week.
+If you aren't participating in an intensive, we may suggest that you commit to a minimum of 6-8 weeks of weekly treatment before spreading them out to every other week then once a month.

 Although you may terminate therapy whenever you wish, it is most helpful to have at least one joint session together to summarize progress, define the work that remains, and say good-bye.
 You can also feel free to come in again, as a refresher.

-Sometimes it is when stress becomes too intense, like when illness, a job change, or a death in the family happens, and taxes your resources.
+Sometimes it is when stress becomes too intense or prolonged, like when illness, a job change, or a death in the family happens Ongoing stress can tax your resources.
 At these times, our couples are relieved to know they can focus on the issues at hand, with a true couples therapist who already knows them well.